-UB and Allegany College of Maryland (ACM) are working together to make your transfer process easier.
+We are partnering with Allegany College of Maryland to make your transfer process easier.

 Graduate and Law School Options

-UB has multiple opportunities for you to continue your studies with one of our graduate programs or by enrolling at UB School of Law.
+We offer multiple opportunities for you to continue your studies with one of our graduate programs or by enrolling in our School of Law.

 The University of Baltimore offers several accelerated bachelor’s-to-master’s options that allow you take up to 9 graduate credits that “double count” toward both degrees—saving you time and money!
 Get a head start on your graduate degree while saving up to $9,000.
 Or learn more about our pre-law options that also save you time and money.